C1: Clean seas: marine litter

 Short Description

 This indicator of clean seas shows changes in the amount of litter in the marine environment, including litter on beaches, on the seafloor and floating litter.
 Beach litter surveys are completed annually or quarterly and cover a representative number of beaches.
 Data from benthic trawl surveys, typically carried out for fish stock assessments, are used to monitor the amount of litter on the seafloor.
 After each tow, all litter items are emptied from the net and counted and classified.
-Beached fulmars or individuals accidently killed are collected as part of a monitoring programme in the Greater North Sea to assess the plastics found in their stomachs.
+Beached fulmars or individuals accidentally killed are collected as part of a monitoring programme in the Greater North Sea to assess the plastics found in their stomachs.
 Fulmars forage exclusively at sea, generally at the surface of the water.
 The amount of plastic they ingest can be used as a proxy for the abundance of floating litter in their environment and how this is changing.
-Indicators for seafloor litter, beach litter and plastic found in Fulmar stomachs have been developed and expert groups are working to improve the data.
+Indicators for seafloor litter, beach litter and plastic found in fulmar stomachs have been developed and expert groups are working to improve the data.
 Additional monitoring programmes are being developed to record the amount of microplastics in sediment and in biota.

 Readiness and links to data

-Assessments of marine litter have also been conducted as part of the 2023 Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR) Quality Status Report.
-The assessment of beach litter requires further consideration prior to being included in the Outcome Indicator Framework, however the revised assessment of seafloor litter has been incorporated into this indicator as part of the 2023 update.
+Assessments of marine litter were conducted as part of the OSPAR Quality Status Report 2023.
+The revised assessment of seafloor litter was incorporated into this indicator as part of the 2023 update.

 Indicator components